timonwong/prometheus-webhook-dingtalk/README.md

 ## Using Docker

-You can deploy this tool using the DOcker image from following registry:
+You can deploy this tool using the Docker image from following registry:

 * [DockerHub]\: [timonwong/prometheus-webhook-dingtalk](https://registry.hub.docker.com/u/timonwong/prometheus-webhook-dingtalk/)
 * [Quay.io]\: [timonwong/prometheus-webhook-dingtalk](https://quay.io/repository/timonwong/prometheus-webhook-dingtalk)